josephlarralde/soundworks-create/dev/README.md

 - [Issue Tracker](https://github.com/collective-soundworks/soundworks/issues)
 - [Working with Max/MSP](https://github.com/collective-soundworks/soundworks-max)

-## Wizard
+## Soundworks wizard

-The wizard is a interactive command line tool that gives you access to a bunch of high-level functionnalities, such as:
+The soundworks wizard is a interactive command line tool that gives you access to a bunch of high-level functionnalities, such as:
 - configure and create new clients
 - installing/uninstalling plugins and related libraries
 - create environment config files